codeselim/go-webservice-places-provider/README.md

 You can extend this code locally by either:

 1) Getting the code and developing locally.
-Use `go get -u <repo>`
+Use `go get -u github.com/codeselim/go-webservice-places-provider`

 You need a local [Golang setup](https://golang.org/doc/install).

-2) or you can simply mount the app as a volume in a golang container
+2) **Or** you can simply mount the src code directory as a volume in a golang container

 For example: